Thousands of people have taken part in co-ordinated marches across Europe in protest against the controversial Anti-Counterfeiting Agreement (Acta)

 Join SearchStorage.com Executive Editor Ellen O’Brien and Senior News Director Dave Raffo as they give you the inside scoop during our weekly podcast from TechTarget’s Storage Media Group.

 Check Point is prepared to dig into its cash reserves to acquire complimentary technology to grow its capabilities but is not looking to spend just to increase its revenues.
-The security specialist has done a fair bit of acquiring over the past couple of years with its last purchase of Dynasec, whi

 The UK Office for Nuclear Regulation has lost an unencrypted USB memory stick containing a safety assessment of Hartlepool’s nuclear plant